To restore your firearm rights in Washington, you have to file a written motion in the correct court and notify the prosecuting attorney's office.

 Will the court grant my motion?

-You do not have to prove that you are not a danger to the community.
+Unlike some states, you do not have to prove that you are a danger to the community.
 You do not have to prove that you can safely handle a weapon.
-You do not have to prove that you are rehabilitated.
+You do not have to prove that are criminally rehabilitated.

 What happens when my firearm rights are restored?